Fiserv/banking-hub/docs/resources/resources.md

 ## Step 1 - Generate Public/Private Key Pair
 1. Generate an RSA Public/Private Key Pair using any cryptography & SSL/TLS toolkit that is compatible with OpenSSL
-2. This cryptotools link [Public/Private Key Generator](https://cryptotools.net/rsagen ) is provided as an example to generate the public/private key pair <br>
+2. This cryptotools link [Public/Private Key Generator](https://cryptotools.net/rsagen ) is provided as an example to generate the public/private key pair.
+Fiserv strongly suggests to use the minimum Key Length of 2048 and above ( 2048 or 4096) for generating the key pair<br>

   ![Step 1 diagram_editedMJS](https://github.com/Fiserv/banking-hub/assets/135122880/33f3b957-51db-458f-bce1-e862a6d3bfb3)